 Financing your PhD

-The PhD candidate is generally financed by the research group of the supervisor in which the doctoral work is carried out.
-Salaries can vary and should be clarified in detail with the supervisor.
-Contracts will be allocated in correspondence with the supervisor and the organization the supervisor belongs to (i.e. University, Max-Planck or Helmholtz Research Institute), following acceptance into the Graduate School.
+Funding for the PhD candidate is usually provided by the supervisor’s research group itself, in which the doctoral thesis is carried out.
+Salaries may vary and should be clarified in detail with the supervisor.
+Contracts are awarded in consultation with the supervisor and the organisation to which the supervisor belongs (i.e. university, Max Planck or Helmholtz research institute).

-Matriculation and tuition fees: In Germany, tuition fees are generally not charged at public universities in Germany.
-The cost of these institutions is covered by the German taxpayer.
-But students enrolled at university have to pay a “semester contribution” every semester.
-This fee covers the cost of the student ID card.
-The student ID card serves as a semester ticket for cheap or free use of public transport, and allows students reduced rates at the student cafeteria and many other places such as cinemas, theater, swimming pools, museums, etc..
-Furthermore, it gives the possibility of living in a student dormitory.
-There is no fee for participation in the Bonn International Graduate School of Neuroscience.
+Costs: Enrolment and tuition fees: In Germany, public universities do not usually charge tuition fees.
+The costs for these institutions are borne by the German taxpayer.
+However, students who are enrolled at a university must pay a „semester fee“ each semester and receive a student ID card.
+This student ID serves as a semester ticket for low-cost or free use of public transport and allows students reduced admission to the refectory and many other facilities such as cinemas, theatres, swimming pools, museums, etc..
+It also offers the opportunity to live in a student hall of residence.
+There are no fees for participation in the Bonn International Graduate School of Neuroscience.

-Literature: Most of the literature you’ll need in the course of the program will be available electronically.
+Literature: Most of the literature you will need in the course of the program is available electronically.

 Housing & Living: Your expenses for housing and living in Bonn depend on your lifestyle and personal preferences.
 However, you should plan on a total of €800 per month on average for your accommodation and living expenses.